pulumi/docs/content/blog/learn-pulumi-inputs-outputs/index.md

 ## A Web Application Example

 Let's look at some code.
-This example is built on AWS but the same principles apply to other cloud providers.
+This example is built on AWS, but the same principles apply to other cloud providers.
 The example deploys two web servers behind a load balancer.

 The first thing to notice is that the code is wrapped in an [`async ()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) function.
-The reason for this is that we create a [Virtual Private Cloud (VPC)](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) which defines a virtual network for our application.
+The reason for this is that we create a [Virtual Private Cloud (VPC)](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html), which defines a virtual network for our application.
 The VPC's public subnets are outputs that connect to the load balancer.

 We use an AWS provided [default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#default-vpc-components).
 The default VPC includes a default security group that allows ingress.
 However, we must create a security group to control egress from the VPC so that the web servers can respond.